firdaushussin03/ecommerce-olist-analysis/README.md

    USE olist_project;
    ```

-4. Configure the importer and notebook with local credentials kept outside source code.
-Use the connection pattern in `PUBLISH_CHECKLIST.md` if they have not yet been updated.
-Do not commit a password or populated `.env` file.
+4. Run the importer and notebook connection cell with your local MySQL credentials.
+Both use `getpass()` to prompt for the password rather than storing it in source code.
+The default connection is root on localhost, port 3306; edit those non-secret settings if needed.

 5. Run the importer from the repository root: